Top Quiet Dog Breeds – 15 Peaceful PupsLast updated: by Jessi Larson

-Originally bred as guard dogs, the Rhodesian Ridgeback is protective without being loud.
-They’re loyal to their owners and unlikely to bark unless they sense serious danger.
+Originally bred as guard dogs and to hunt lions, the Rhodesian Ridgeback is protective without being loud.
+They’re loyal to their owners and unlikely to bark unless they sense danger.

-The breed is strong-willed, however, so they can be a challenge for first-time dog owners.
-With strong training, though, you’ll find the breed to be even-tempered, affectionate and refined.
+However, the breed is strong-willed, so they can be a challenge for first-time dog owners.
+With training, you’ll find the breed to be even-tempered, affectionate, and refined.

-Quickly rising in the ranks of the most selected dogs, the Bulldog is becoming quite the popular choice for new dog owners.
+Quickly rising in the ranks of the most selected dogs, the Bulldog is becoming a popular choice for new dog owners.

 People love the breed’s cute, wrinkly face and easy-going, friendly nature.
-It also helps that they don’t require much exercise and they’re one of the quietest dog breeds out there.
+But, of course, it also helps that they don’t require much exercise, and they’re one of the quietest dog breeds out there.

 14. Shiba Inu